fl-wer/osu-Offline-Support/README.md

 # Api Key Security
 Offline Support stores encrypted version of osu! **api key** on your device.
 I highly recommend changing **encryption key** and building project yourself.
-All new releases starting from v3 will have different **api key** from the source code.
+All new releases starting from v3 will have different **encryption key** from the source code.